vdesdoigts/toylovers.com/_interviews/photoygraphe.md

 I work generally inside my apartment, on my living room table.

 During a shooting, I prepare my diorama myself — it can take a lot of time — the goal is to create the illusion of a real and big set with just a few items.
-Then, I try to find the perfect pose in order to create a sensation of movement and set the light to create an atmosphere.
+Then, **I try to find the perfect pose in order to create a sensation of movement and set the light to create an atmosphere**.

 I use just a few thing, one or two LED light strings of different colors, depending on the atmosphere wanted, and two Ulanzi spotlights — one with a yellow filter.
 Then, I accentuate on Photoshop the lighting and the colors in order to obtain a bright picture.